Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources site for violinists.

 Other Books in The Dounis Collection

-Preparatory Studies, Op.16 - This prepares the left hand to play thirds and fingered octaves.
-According to Dounis, the practice of thirds is the most useful way to shape the left hand into the correct placement and position, while practicing fingered octaves promotes finger stretch.
+- Preparatory Studies, Op.16 - This prepares the left hand to play thirds and fingered octaves.
+According to Dounis, the practice of thirds is the most helpful way to shape the left hand into the correct placement and position, while practicing fingered octaves promotes finger stretch.

-Fundamental Trill Studies, Op.18 - Trills are essentially vertical actions - dropping and lifting of the fingers.
+- Fundamental Trill Studies, Op.18 - Trills are essentially vertical actions - dropping and lifting the fingers.
 The objective of these exercises is to promote speed and rhythm.

-The Violin Players' Daily Dozen, Op.12 - Twelve fundamental exercises that cover a wide range of technique, both in the left hand and right hand.
+- The Violin Players' Daily Dozen, Op.12 - This is a set of twelve fundamental exercises that cover a wide range of techniques, both in the left hand and right hand.

-Studies in Chromatic Double-Stops for the Violin, Op.29 - Studies on the chromatic movements of double-stops of various intervals.
+- Studies in Chromatic Double-Stops for the Violin, Op.29 - This is a set of studies on the chromatic movements for double-stops of various intervals.

-The Higher Development of Thirds and Fingered Octaves, Op.30 - A sequel to the Preparatory Studies, Op.16 that focuses on thirds and fingered octaves.
+- The Higher Development of Thirds and Fingered Octaves, Op.30 - A sequel to the Preparatory Studies, Op.16 focuses on thirds and fingered octaves.

 An hour of violin lessons in Berlin is an hour where you get the child interested in music.
-An hour in a violin lesson in Palestine is an hour away from violence, is an hour away from fundamentalism.— Daniel Baremboim
+An hour in a violin lesson in Palestine is an hour away from violence, is an hour away from fundamentalism.

 © 2019 Goh Tong Keat